 While Kim Kardashian’s 2015 wedding, in which she wore a custom Givenchy gown, was extremely noteworthy, stylist Vanessa Traina-Snow’s wedding and her custom Givenchy dress actually preceded the reality star’s big day and was the subject of a lengthy Vogue spread, arguably starting the custom Givenchy wedding dress trend.

-Of this collection, Sarah Mower wrote for Vogue: “Victoriana is a subject which has been rising in many collections this season (just why is one of fashion’s mysteries).
+Of the brand's Fall/Winter 2015 collection, Sarah Mower wrote for Vogue: “Victoriana is a subject which has been rising in many collections this season (just why is one of fashion’s mysteries).
 It crystalized as a moment that can only be described as sublime at Givenchy.
 Riccardo Tisci’s breathtaking configurations of velvet, lace, chiffon, and beading took ready-to-wear fashion to a level that reminded the audience of his abilities as a designer who has Parisian couture know-how in his fingertips—and of his consciousness of youth culture, which comes as second nature.”
 Maybe most interesting, however, was Tisci’s take on the collection: “Chola Victorian,” he called it.